mlops-ai/mlops/README.md

 End-to-end machine learning projects require long-term lifecycles during which different models are evaluated, with various hyperparameters or data representations.
-Then, out of all the experiments, a final model must be selected for deployment in production environment.
+Then, out of all the experiments, a final model must be selected for deployment in the production environment.
 There are some solutions available to manage the model creation process, such as [mlflow](https://mlflow.org/) or [neptune.ai](https://neptune.ai/).
 However, none of them support the functionality of monitoring a deployed model in production.